cjp2014p/civ-ipriot-smiley/knowledge_and_evidence.md

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

 > The smileys that blink, currently, are only `Happy`.
 The author does not expect all instances of this class to blink in the same
 > way as each instance can specify the value of `delay` within the blink method.
+> If other smileys are to blink, the
+> author does not expect them to blink in the same way; `blink` does not have an implementation in the `Blinkable` class, only
+> an abstract method that returns `pass`; leaving it open for each smiley type to be coded to blink differently.
 >

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.